nmajor/emailgate/NOTES.md

 - New Cover Designs

 DONE:
+- Get the thumbnail working for the new cover
 - Autoselect the currently selected image when re-opening the image selector
 - Persist the crop location when re-opening the image selector
 - Add a loader when images are uploading